 Visiting Chirk Castle: What you need to know

-We're looking forward to welcoming you back.
-The garden, estate, castle courtyard, café, Home Farm kiosk, car park and Home Farm toilets are now open.
-The castle interior remains closed.
-To ensure the safety of our visitors, staff, volunteers and local communities, we've reduced the number of people we can welcome at one time and you’ll need to book your visit in advance.
+The garden, courtyard, café, shop, and toilets are open every day from 5 December.
+The Castle is currently closed.
+To ensure the safety of our visitors, staff, volunteers and local communities, we've reduced the number of people we can welcome at one time and you will need to book your visit in advance.
 In this article you’ll find everything you need to know about what's open and what to expect from your visit.

 Arrival and parking

 Please park in the main car park.
 Once you've parked please have your booking details ready to check in with our staff in the ticket office.
 If you’re a member you'll also need to scan your membership card.